A robust implementation for solving the $S$-unit equation and several applications: Introduction

 \subsection{Acknowledgments}

 We are delighted to recognize the Institute for Computational and Experimental Research in Mathematics for both funding and hosting a 2017 collaboration during which a great deal of this project was completed.
 Part of this work began at the 2014 workshop SageDays 62, and we would like to thank Anna Haensch and Lola Thompson for organizing that workshop and Microsoft Research and The Beatrice Yormark Fund for Women in Mathematics for funding.
 Some of the work was supported by the van Vleck fund at Wesleyan University.
 The authors would like to thank many people for helpful conversations that led to improvements in the code and gave direction to this project, including Bjorn Poonen, Andrew Sutherland, and Norman Danner.
 We would also like especially to thank David Roe for his contributions to refining and reviewing the code for inclusion in SageMath.
 The third author was partially supported in this work by NSA Grant \#H98230-16-1-0300.
+We are very grateful to the anonymous referees for their careful reading of this work and their many helpful comments which have improved the quality of this paper.